WPKD-TV

-WPKD-TV (channel 19), branded KDKA+, is an independent television station licensed to Jeannette, Pennsylvania, United States, serving the Pittsburgh area.
+WPKD-TV (channel 19), branded as KDKA+, is an independent television station licensed to Jeannette, Pennsylvania, United States, serving the Pittsburgh area.
 It is owned by the CBS News and Stations group alongside KDKA-TV (channel 2), the market's CBS owned-and-operated station.
 The two stations share studios at the Gateway Center in Downtown Pittsburgh; WPKD-TV's transmitter is located in the city's Perry North neighborhood along with KDKA-TV.

 History

 As WARD-TV (1953–1970)

-WPKD-TV signed on the air on October 15, 1953, as WARD-TV on analog UHF channel 56, with studios on Franklin Street in downtown Johnstown, Pennsylvania.
+WPKD-TV signed on the air on October 15, 1953, as WARD-TV on UHF channel 56, with studios on Franklin Street in downtown Johnstown, Pennsylvania.
 It operated at a power of 91,000 watts visual, and 45,500 watts aural power, which, as it was later learned in these experimental days of UHF, was rather low for a UHF station.
 It was co-owned by Central Broadcasting through its Rivoli Realty subsidiary along with WARD radio (1490 AM, now WNTJ, and 92.1 FM, now WJHT).
 The station was Johnstown's CBS affiliate with a secondary ABC affiliation.
 During the late-1950s, it was also briefly affiliated with the NTA Film Network.